FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_whitelist_v2.md

 The following arguments are supported:

-* `tenant_id` - (Optional) Required for admins.
-The UUID of the tenant who owns the whitelist.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new whitelist.

 * `listener_id` - (Required) The Listener ID that the whitelist will be associated with.
   Changing this creates a new whitelist.

 * `enable_whitelist` - (Optional) Specify whether to enable access control.

 * `whitelist` - (Optional) Specifies the IP addresses in the whitelist.
 Use commas(,) to separate the multiple IP addresses.

+* `tenant_id` - (Optional) The UUID of the tenant who owns the whitelist.
+    Only administrative users can specify a tenant UUID other than their own.
+    Changing this creates a new whitelist.

 ## Attributes Reference